 IRG is the latest addition to our collection of state-of-the-art synthetic data generation and augmentation models, i.e., ARF, TabTreeFormer, and TAEGAN.
 To understand their application for your specific use cases, request a call with our data team.

-1. The Challenge with Relational Synthetic Data:
+What is the Challenge with Relational Synthetic Data?

 Data cannot work in a silo.
 For it to make sense, it has to be connected to 2 or more data points forming a relation.
 These relational databases are the building blocks of modern analytical and management systems, from e-commerce platforms analyzing orders to healthcare systems tracking patient records.
 These databases rely on precise relationships between tables, governed by constraints like primary keys (PKs) and foreign keys (FKs) to ensure data consistency.
+Generating relational synthetic data that accurately mirrors these interconnected structures, however, has long been a challenge.

-2. How Incremental Relational Generator Works:
+How Does Incremental Relational Generator Work?

 Incremental Table Generation: